-If you haven't done any exercise for years - and it's estimated that four out of 10 activity throughout your day.
+If you haven't done any exercise for years - and it's estimated that four out of 10 people over 50 do little or no exercise - then start gently and build up gradually.

 If you're exercising for the first time or are unsure if you should try a particular activity, talk to your GP.